miyagi-dev/miyagi/docs/docs/configuration/extending-a-template-engine.md

 }
 ```

-If you are using the `twig-drupal` or `twig-laravel` extension, you need to pass you need to extend `twig` like this:
+If you are using the `twig-drupal` or `twig-laravel` extension, you need to extend `twig` like this:

 ```js
 const twig = require("twig");